backdrop-contrib/adaptive_image/README.txt

 CONFIGURING AND USING
 ---------------------
 1. Go to admin/config/media/image-styles
    Edit an existing or add a new style.
-Add the Adaptive effect.
+Add the Adaptive image effect.
    Click on 'Update style' button.

 2. Go to admin/structure/types